teo-mateo/ydl/README.md

- 6. don't abuse it; don't delete other people's songs. do delete your songs from time to time. the system is being monitored 24/7 by myself, but only when I remember to do that. suspicious activity will be thoroughly ignored.
+ 6. don't abuse it; don't delete other people's songs. do delete your songs from time to time. the system is being monitored 24/7 by myself, but only when I remember to do that. all suspicious activity will be thoroughly ignored.

+ 7. don't share this to others.

- 7. don't be mean to puppies.
+ 8. don't be mean to puppies.